§ credential-schemas 0.1 Working Group Draft

 Property Description Type & Format Required or Optional Definition / Comments - IEEE Ontology PURL

-nameType Type of name, allowed values: legalName, birthName (names of the credential subject at birth also known as maiden name), alsoKnownAs (Stage name, religious name or any other type of alias/pseudonym with which a person is known in a specific context besides its legal name), otherName.
+nameType Type of name, recommended values: legalName, birthName (names of the credential subject at birth also known as maiden name), alsoKnownAs (Stage name, religious name or any other type of alias/pseudonym with which a person is known in a specific context besides its legal name), otherName.
 At least one entry for legalName is required at a minimum. string / enumeration optional

 firstName First name(s) or given names of the credential subject. string optional